 Medical costs, lost income, and pain and suffering are called "compensatory damages" because they are meant to compensate plaintiffs for their losses.
 Punitive damages, on the other hand, are meant to punish defendants for reprehensible behavior that goes beyond carelessness.
 An award of punitive damages typically requires a plaintiff to show that the defendant acted intentionally or recklessly (without concern for the safety of others).

 Some plaintiffs in the 3M earplug bellwether trials have been awarded punitive damages.
 In December 2021, in the eighth 3M earplug bellwether trial, a former U.S. Army soldier was awarded $7.5 million in compensatory damages and $15 million in punitive damages.
+In January 2022, a jury awarded two service members $110 million, including $40 million each in punitive damages.
+In May 2022, a Florida jury awarded a U.S. Army veteran $77.5, including $72.5 million in punitive damages, the highest ever for a single individual plaintiff.

 When you file a combat earplugs lawsuit, you're asking the defendant to compensate you for your damages, but you're also taking on the legal obligation to keep those damages to a reasonable minimum.
 The law in most states expects plaintiffs to minimize or "mitigate" the financial impact of the harm caused by the defendant's alleged wrongdoing.
 For example, if 3M (or another defendant) can successfully argue that you failed to get necessary medical treatment when you first began to experience hearing loss, and that delay worsened your condition, your settlement or damages award might be significantly reduced.

-With most kinds of lawsuits, the parties involved (and their respective lawyers) want to avoid surprises and minimize risk.
+Most lawsuits settle well before trial because the parties involved (and their respective lawyers) want to avoid surprises and minimize risk.
 3M cases are no exception.
 An injured service member usually doesn't want to risk going all the way to trial and coming away with nothing.
 Big corporations, like 3M, usually don't want to put their financial viability and reputations in the hands of civil juries.
 More than a few defective product cases have led to multi-million dollar verdicts for plaintiffs and bankruptcies for defendants.

 Settling a 3M combat earplugs lawsuit also typically saves the parties time, money, and stress.